jakeiglasson/refurbished_laptop_marketplace/project_files/readme.md

 * Gives access to an admin panel which provides full crud over all tables and entries in the database.

 ## R17 Describe your projects models in terms of the relationships (active record associations) they have with each other

+### USERS:

+Each user may have many laptop orders

+Each user may have many laptops (only if theyre a seller)

+### LAPTOP BRANDS:

+Each laptop brand has many laptops

+### GRADES:

+Each grade has many laptops

+### CPUS:

+Each CPU has many laptops

+### RAM:

+Each RAM has many laptops

+### HARD DRIVES:

+Each Hard Drive has many laptops

+### LAPTOPS:

+Each Laptop has one:

+* user_id (foreign key in Users model):

+	This relation represents which User owns the laptop (the seller)

+* brand_id (foreign key in Laptop Brands model):

+	This relation represents what Brand a laptop has (i.e. Apple, Windows, Dell)

+* grade_id (foreign key in Grades model)

+	This relation represents the Grade a laptop has (The used condition of the laptop)

+* cpu_id (foreign key in CPUS model):

+	This relation represents what CPU a laptop has (i.e. i3, i7, amd)

+* ram_id (foreign key in RAM model):

+	This relation represents how much RAM a laptop has (i.e. 4gb, 8gb, 16gb)

+* hard\_drive_id (foreign key in CPUS model):

+	This relation represents the size of the internal Hard Drive of a given laptop has (i.e. 128gb, 256gb, 1tb)

+### LAPTOP ORDERS:

+Each entry in Laptop Order has one user\_id and one laptop\_id.

+The user_id corresponds to the user who has purchased the laptop, laptop_id corresponds to that laptop.

 ## R18 Discuss the database relations to be implemented in your application